pubnub/pubnub-mcp-server/resources/sdk_docs/go_overview.md

 ### Publish messages

-Publish JSON-serializable data up to 32 KiB:
+Publish JSON-serializable data (objects, arrays, numbers, strings) up to 32 KiB to deliver to all subscribers.

+See Subscribe for more info.

 ```
 1

 ```

-See Subscribe docs for usage details.

 ### Run the app